matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 structure of the Spec Core Team runs into trouble.

 In practice, this means that:

- * Guardians must approve changes to the Spec Core Team.
+ * Guardians are responsible for ensuring the Spec Core Team continues to function, and have the power to appoint/dismiss members of the spec core team (with the agreement of 75% of the Guardians) to address issues with the Spec Core Team.
  * Guardians must keep each other honest, providing a ‘checks and balances’. mechanism between each other to ensure that all Guardians and the Spec Core Team act in the best interests of the protocol and ecosystem.
- * Guardians may appoint/dismiss members of the Spec Core Team who are in serious breach of the guiding principles.
-This overrides the unanimous consent requirement for the Spec Core Team when appointing new members.
+ * Guardians may dismiss members of the Spec Core Team who are in serious breach of the guiding principles.
+ * Guardians may appoint members of the Spec Core Team to break deadlocks in the unanimous consent requirement for the Spec Core Team when appointing new members.
- * Guardians may also override deadlocks when appointing a Spec Core Team leader (with a >= 75% majority).
+ * Guardians may also override deadlocks when appointing a Spec Core Team leader (with approval of 75% of the current Guardians).
- * Guardians must approve changes to the Guiding Principles (above)
+ * Guardians must approve changes to the above Guiding Principles (with approval of 75% of the current Guardians)
  * Guardians are responsible for approving use of the Foundation's assets (e.g. redistributing donations).
  * In future, Guardians may also be responsible for ensuring staff are hired by